 For three weeks now we are going to be looking at two dark exchanges that characterize fallen sinful man, apart from grace.
 The first dark exchange is the exchange of the glory of God for the glory of images of man and animals.
 Call it idolatry.
 We will talk about that this morning.
 The second dark exchange is the exchange of sexual relations with the opposite sex for sexual relations with the same sex.
 We call that homosexuality.
 That is what we will talk about for the next two weeks, from verses 24–27.
 (Parents of small children, use wisdom in deciding if you want to make this a teaching time for them about homosexuality.
 The text and the issues are painful and blunt.)

 Today our focus is on verses 21–23 and the first dark exchange that characterizes fallen human culture, idolatry.
-Remember the context: “God’s wrath is being revealed against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness” (v.
-18) The truth that they suppress is a universally revealed truth — a truth revealed in what God has made; namely, the truth of his “eternal power and divine nature” (v.
-20).
-In suppressing the truth, verse 21 says, people “do not glorify Him as God or give thanks.”
+Remember the context: “God’s wrath is being revealed against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness” (Romans 1:18).
+The truth that they suppress is a universally revealed truth — a truth revealed in what God has made; namely, the truth of his “eternal power and divine nature” (Romans 1:20).
+In suppressing the truth, verse 21 says, people “do not glorify him as God or give thanks.”
 Therefore they are without excuse against God’s wrath.
 God’s wrath is just because they have the knowledge and they don’t live it.
 They suppress it.

 Or, to put it differently, based on today’s text: People behold and know the glory of God offered them for their joy and their trust, and they exchange it for images.
 This response is the same suppressing and the same failure to glorify and thank that we have seen in the last two messages from this paragraph.